List of leaders of Hamas: History

 The Hamas official indicated that Khalil al-Hayya has assumed responsibility for most political and foreign affairs in addition to his direct oversight of Gaza-related matters and is effectively the acting de facto leader of Hamas.

 There were a number of potential successors, including Khaled Mashal, second chairman of Hamas Political Bureau from 1996 until 2017, Mohammed Sinwar, brother of Yahya Sinwar and one of the leaders of the Ezzedeen Al-Qassam Brigades, Zaher Jabarin, current Hamas leader in the West Bank, and Khalil al-Hayya, current deputy chairman of Hamas Political Bureau since 2024 and longtime deputy of Yahya Sinwar in Gaza Strip.

 In May 2025, Mohammed Sinwar, the new military leader of Hamas in Gaza, was killed by Israeli military.

+In July 2026, Khalil al-Hayya was elected as the new chairman of the Hamas Political Bureau and de facto leader of Hamas, after defeating Khaled Mashal in a narrow margin vote of 35 to 34.

 Structure of organisation and selection

 Hamas inherited a tripartite organization of social services, religious instruction, and military operations overseen by a Shura Council.
 It used to have four different roles: